JSON Formatter

 Why does it report an error about "trailing commas"?

-Unlike some modern programming languages, the strict JSON specification (RFC 8259) prohibits using a comma after the final element in an array or the final property in an object.
+Unlike some modern programming languages, the strict JSON specification prohibits using a comma after the final element in an array or the final property in an object.
 You must remove it.

 Can I parse massive JSON payloads spanning tens of thousands of lines?

 Yes.
-Because the processing burdens your local device rather than a lightweight cloud server, modern web browsers easily handle parsing extremely large multi-megabyte JSON logs instantly.
+Because the processing burdens your local device rather than a lightweight cloud server, modern web browsers handle parsing large multi-megabyte JSON logs without breaking a sweat.